Tengfei-Ma13206/CSC3170proj_Database/LLM/readme.md

 - **Secure and Configurable API Access**: Using environment variables for API keys and proxy settings ensures that the system is secure and configurable, crucial for operations in restricted network environments.

 ## With only data files (RAG + Vector store)
-read the data file diectly wiyhout interacting with mysqlsever.
+read the data file diectly without interacting with mysqlsever.
 ### Functionalities Achieved
 - **Efficient Retrieval**: By indexing documents using a vector store, the engine achieves efficient retrieval of relevant information from the MySQL database, reducing search time.
 - **Persistent Storage**: The engine supports persistent storage of the index, allowing for quick initialization and reuse of the index for subsequent queries.